Ceres: Roman Goddess of Fertility and the Commoners

 Human Fertility

 So, Ceres as the goddess of agriculture makes a good case to be considered one of the most important goddesses.
-But, we shouldn’t forget that she was also considered to be important for human fertility.
+But, she was also considered to be important for human fertility.
 This reference is mostly rooted in the idea that food is needed for humans to live, including to be fertile.

 It’s not uncommon in mythology that deities are related to both agricultural and human fertility.
 Female divinities frequently took on joint roles like this.
 This can, for example, also be seen in the goddess Venus.